Estimated reading time: 5 minutes

 Another thing you might want to look out for is the loan interest.

-The interest is the price lenders charge to take out a loan.
+Interest is the price lenders charge to lend money.

 In other words, not only should you pay back the money you borrowed, but you also need to pay the interest rate given to you.

-The amount varies on the type of loan, the amount borrowed, and the loan duration.
+The amount varies depending on the loan type, the amount borrowed, and the loan duration.

-Essentially, you would want to get a deal with a reasonable interest.
+Essentially, you would want to get a deal with a reasonable interest rate.

-If you want a better look at your options, you can look at each loan’s APR or the annual percentage rate because this also includes additional fees you need to pay besides the interest rate.
+If you want a better look at your options, check each loan’s APR (annual percentage rate), which includes additional fees beyond the interest rate.

-Consequently, you can also check the loan’s way of calculating the interest, which is simple and compound.
+Consequently, you can also check how the loan calculates interest, which is simple and compound.

 Simple Interest